hoekie/simpleImage/README.md

 An image helper for Simple MVC Framework.

-Deal with images with this excelent piece of code from Cory LaViska from http://www.abeautifulsite.net!
+A wrapper for dealing with images with the excelent piece of code from Cory LaViska from http://www.abeautifulsite.net!

 Features: